Did Romanesque Art Leave Any Room for Individual Expression and Innovation

 New kingdoms were being shaped and with the influx of dissimilar cultures, languages evolved beyond just Latin and Greek.

-History of the Romanesque Period The new nations after the great migrations during A.D.
+The new nations after the great migrations during A.D.
 500; Internet Archive Book Images, No restrictions, via Wikimedia Commons

 The Migration Catamenia was as well some other part of the Medieval period because, not only did various tribes invade the Roman Empire, but there was also a mass migration of these tribes into the Roman Empire.
 Some of the tribes were Germanic, similar the Anglo-Saxons, the Goths, the Lombards, the Vandals, and some were Eurasian like the Slavs.